Teach at secondary level

 Mat Galvin, PGCE Secondary Mathematics

-Alternatively, through the School Direct programme, you can choose which of our wide range of school partners you want to train with.
+Alternatively, through the School Direct programme, you can choose which of our wide range of school partners you want to train in the above subjects with.
 In all cases you still receive your PGCE qualification from Sheffield Hallam.

 Our undergraduate degree courses fully qualify you to work in secondary schools.